Speak with one of our Experts

 Support for autism is a complex matter.
 Many doctors believe that there are three basic components to the support for autism.
 The first is the development of skills.
 This is a long-term, but slow process.
 The second is the management of symptoms.
 These include behaviour, motor skills, and sensory issues.
 The third is the development of the social skills.
 The goal of all support is to help the child thrive.

-Autism Spectrum Disorder and NDIS Eligibility
+Autism spectrum disorder and NDIS Eligibility

 Conditions that are funded by the NDIS fall under two lists: